-For the fall semester, we have implemented robust safety protocols to effectively protect the safety of community members and keep our infection rate low.
-We are following a phased approach as we progress to being fully back on campus.
+We have implemented robust safety protocols to effectively protect the safety of our community and keep our infection rate low.
+We are following a phased approach, and will continue to follow Phase 3 protocols for the spring semester.

 Please note that this information is subject to change, and the community will be notified of any changes accordingly.
 We continue to develop our plans in partnership with Tufts Medical Center, along with guidance from state and local authorities.

 All students, faculty, and staff are required to be fully vaccinated unless an approved exemption has been granted.

 In addition, as of February 15, 2022, you must get a vaccine booster shot for COVID-19 when you are eligible, unless you have received an approved medical or religious exemption.
 Learn about our vaccination requirement.

 All community members—regardless of vaccination status—must wear a mask for all indoor on-campus activities.

 - Acceptable masks: N95, KN95, KF94, 3-ply surgical mask, or a surgical mask doubled with a cloth mask are all acceptable options.